deepset-ai/haystack-home/content/blog/gemini-models-with-google-vertex-for-haystack/index.md

 ---

 In this article, we will introduce you to the new Google Vertex AI Integration for Haystack 2.0-Beta.
-While this integration introduces several new components to the Haystack eco-system (feel free to explore the full integration repo!), we’d like to start by showcasing two components in particular: the `GeminiGenerator` and the `GeminiChatGenerator`, using the `gemini-pro` and `gemini-pro-vision` models.
+While this integration introduces several new components to the Haystack eco-system (feel free to explore the full integration repo!), we’d like to start by showcasing two components in particular: the [`VertexAIGeminiGenerator`](https://docs.haystack.deepset.ai/v2.0/docs/vertexaigeminigenerator) and the [`VertexAIGeminiChatGenerator`](https://docs.haystack.deepset.ai/v2.0/docs/vertexaigeminichatgenerator), using the `gemini-pro` and `gemini-pro-vision` models.

 > 💚 _You can run the example code showcased in this article in the accompanying_ _[Colab Notebook](https://colab.research.google.com/drive/10SdXvH2ATSzqzA3OOmTM8KzD5ZdH_Q6Z?usp=sharing)_